mhujer/fio-api-php/README.md

 Requirements
 ------------
-Fio API PHP works with PHP 5.5, PHP 5.6 or PHP 7.
+Fio API PHP works with PHP 7 or higher.

 Submitting bugs and feature requests
 ------------------------------------